How to Write a "Thank You For Your Order" Note For Customers

 This phenomenon diminishes the effect of one of the most potent forms of marketing - "Word of mouth marketing."

-Photo of a Package Delivery
+Photo Of A Package Delivery

 When you build that personal connection with the customer, they're much more likely to mention you by name rather than the platform they bought through.
 This situation is, of course, more relevant when you're selling through Amazon, Etsy, or eBay, rather than when you have your own site, but the point stands either way.
 It's both thoughtful and effective for customer retention.